L3MON4D3/LuaSnip/DOC.md

 - `${VISUAL}` will be replaced by `$TM_SELECTED_TEXT` to make the snippets compatible with luasnip
 - We do not implement eval using \` (backtick).
 This may be implemented in the future.
+- `snippet ...` defines a regular snippet wheras `autosnippet ...` may be used to add autotriggered snippets.

 # LUA SNIPPETS LOADER